sudohainguyen/sudohainguyen.github.io/_posts/2023-01-15-beyond-feature-store.md

 tags: [mlops,data engineering]
 ---

 We have been working with Machine Learning models, cooking raw data into golden features for the models.
 Including me, we been doing stuff manually and we also have been questioning where to put cooked features properly, in our local machine?
-Or individual's folder on remote storage?
 We have heard there is a Feature Store as a saviour with tons of new concepts and functionalities, but there are two common concerns we all been through:

 1. How to use it seemlessly?
 2. I desire more, there is any other alternatives?

-## Quick rewind
+## The rewind

 Ok first let's go through what we already know about feature store.